 t= time

-In this case, “t” is equal to one since we will be computing for the yearly dividends.
+In this case, “t” is equal to one since we will compute the yearly dividends.

 So, for example, in the first year, the AAMS is equal to Php 3,250.
 And then, multiply it by the dividend rate of 7.5%.
 The result is the dividend for the first year, which is 243.75.